garrettgman/garrettgman.github.io/back.md

 * **Data Carpentry** - You now have a history of observations to keep track of.
 How do you do it?
 * **Data Wrangling** - Your data sets contain more information than they display.
 How do you access it?
 * **Data Visualization** - Patterns are easy to miss in data, but easy to spot in graphs.
 How do you draw them?
-* **Exploratory Data Analysis** - Your measurments may contain evidence of relationships.
+* **Exploratory Data Analysis** - Your measurements may contain evidence of relationships.
 What should you look for?
-* **Modelling** - If your values disagree how do you estimate the "truth?"
-How do you predict the next value?
+* **Modelling** - Data puts a wealth of information at your fingertips.
+How can you turn it into insights and predictions?
-* **Inference** - Data creates known illusions.
-How do you avoid being fooled by them?
+* **Inference** - Unlike experiments, data analyses cannot provide full proof results.
+How do you avoid being fooled?
-* **Reports** - How do you decipher your findings for people who do not understand data science and its methods?

 With this book, you will gain a clear understanding of data science.
 Data science is a method of reasoning that matches the structure of data to the structure of scientific laws.
 Along the way, you will learn the statstistical world view, a way of seeing the world that permits understanding in the face of uncertainty, and simplicity in the face of complexity.
 You will also learn how to use R, a very versatile computer language.